 Free Introductory Python Course Online

 Whether you’re not ready to commit to a full-length bootcamp or certificate program or seeking an overview of Python before diving in, you might want to start learning about Python for free online.
-In Noble Desktop’s free Intro to Python Fundamentals seminar, you’ll learn how to install this popular programming language, how to get started, and essential related subjects like the Anaconda platform, Jupyter Notebook, and how to run Python in Terminal.
-Once you have that foundation under your belt, you may be able to take the next step with a Data Science Certificate or Python Developer Certificate.
+In Noble Desktop’s free Intro to Python Fundamentals seminar, you’ll learn how to install this popular programming language, get started, and explore essential related topics like the Anaconda platform, Jupyter Notebook, and running Python in Terminal.
+Once you have that foundation, you may be ready to take the next step with a Data Science Certificate or Python Developer Certificate.

 Other free online courses include Computer Science: Programming with a Purpose from Princeton University; Data Processing Using Python from Nanjing University; and the University of Toronto’s Learn to Program: The Fundamentals.